uamv/gravity-slider-fields/readme.txt

 * value relations (descriptive terms that relate to min & max number values of slider)
 * step (precision of values that can selected along the slider)
 * show value (select whether to hide, show on hover & drag, or always shows the currently selected value)
+* connect (visually connect the handle to the upper or lower edge of the slider)

 If value relations have been defined, they will be displayed along with the field label in form entry details and when using merge tags.